-It is usually only after most of the aforementioned activities have been completed that a school or district is going to purchase a new instructional program.
+It is usually only after most of the aforementioned activities have been completed that a school or district purchases a new instructional program.
 Rarely will they purchase for the entire school or district, but usually for a smaller subset of users.
-This is the "Land" part of this "Land & Expand" sales strategy.
+This is the "Land" part of a "Land & Expand" sales strategy.
 The company should do everything possible to make sure that the first users experience complete success.
 It is more common for educators to stick with a program that is mostly working than to trade it in for a new one.